 In case such intermediaries act as distributors, they must have a licence to provide such services from the competent regulator.

-With respect to pre-marketing on behalf of an AIFM, only MiFID investment firms, credit institutions, UCITS management companies or other AIFMs are allowed to perform such services.
+With respect to pre-marketing on behalf of an AIFM, from 2 August 2021 onward, only MiFID investment firms, credit institutions, UCITS management companies or other AIFMs are allowed to perform such services.